SaltyGoo/saltygoo.github.io/class/mu_psychonaut.md

 _You are a psychic tourist visiting this world ..._

 <ins>Starting Equipment</ins><br>
-Six porcelain _Body Parts_ (Two arms, two legs, a chest and a head), as well three other objects among the following (you can choose the same one multiple times): a _Lead Mask_ (to protect one ally from your powers), a spare _Body Part_ (specify which), a _Weapon_ of your choice, or a _Sealed Bottle_.
+Six porcelain _Body Parts_ (Two arms, two legs, a chest and a head), as well three other objects among the followings: a _Lead Mask_ (to protect one ally from your powers), a spare _Body Part_ (specify which), a _Weapon_ of your choice, or a _Sealed Bottle_. (you can choose the same object multiple times)

 <ins>Starting Skills</ins><br>
 Your choice of Worlds Beyond Ours, Times Before Ours, or Dreams.